popey3e/combination-calc.github.io/README.md

 # combination-calc.github.io

-This site is used to calculate factorials and combinations
+This site uses to calculate factorials and combinations

 enjoy